mmuller88/mmblog/content/cdk-cognito-eng/index.md

   ] = headerValue;
 ```

 Then the headers are copied into the Authorizer Claims area which would also contain the Cognito Values.
 This way my Lambda has access to the authenticated user and role.
-How to set the MOCK_AUTH_ headers is shown in the next section.
+How to set the **MOCK_AUTH_** headers is shown in the next section.

-At the end with **.replace(/&/g, ':')** there is a small symbol replacement because Postman does not allow to use colons **:** in the header key.
+At the end with **.replace(/&/g, ':')** there is a small symbol replacement because Postman does not allow to use double colons **:** in the header key.

 # Lambda Unit Tests
 For my Lambdas I have written unit tests which should also take the authorization into account.
 From my code I pick a unit test file on [GitHub](https://github.com/mmuller88/alf-cdk/blob/master/test/get-all-conf-api.spec.ts) and explain it in more detail.